I am familiar with the (often lengthy) documentation required when …

-1. My notarial practice is regulated by the Faculty Office of the Archbishop of Canterbury:
+1. My notarial practice is regulated through the Faculty Office of the Archbishop of Canterbury:

 2. If you are dissatisfied about the service you have received please do not hesitate to contact me.

 3. If I am unable to resolve the matter you may then complain to the Notaries Society of which I am a member, who have a Complaints Procedure which is approved by the Faculty Office.
 This procedure is free to use and is designed to provide a quick resolution to any dispute.